Phil-Barber/phil-barber/src/pages/films/the-matrix.md

 Despite it's age and reputation, The Matrix holds up.
 I would argue a genuinely good film, great narrative, great fights.
-In this film the CGI is over the top but by just the right amount - the sequals are where things get truly silly.
+In this film the CGI is over the top but by just the right amount - the sequels are where things get truly silly.

 What I enjoyed the most about the film though was realising just how 90's it was.
 Some of the dialogue was laugh out loud cliche, and reminded me that this